Sgitario/sgitario.github.io/_posts/2020-01-02-drools-introduction.md

 ## Conclusions

 This post was based on [this site](http://www.mastertheboss.com/jboss-jbpm/drools/drools-and-maven-example-project), so greetings to them.
-Also, we worked with the *Kie* dependencies which are useful for testint purposes, but in order to take fully advantage of Drools, the rules must be integrated to [Business Manager workbench](https://docs.jboss.org/drools/release/6.2.0.CR3/drools-docs/html/wb.Workbench.html).
+Also, we worked with the *Kie* dependencies which are useful for testint purposes, but in order to take fully advantage of Drools, the rules must be integrated to [Business Manager workbench](https://docs.jboss.org/drools/release/6.2.0.CR3/drools-docs/html/wb.Workbench.html) (more in the next series in  [here](https://sgitario.github.io/jbpm-introduction/)).

 The source code can be found [here](https://github.com/Sgitario/drools_tutorial).